hudmol/nla_staff_spreadsheet_importer_forked/README.md

      # the list
      AppConfig[:plugins] = ['local', 'nla_staff_spreadsheet_importer']

-This plugin needs additional libraries to parse Excel files, so there's one final step.
-From your ArchivesSpace directory, run the `initialize-plugin` script to install the plugin's dependencies like
-this:

-     cd /path/to/your/archivesspace
-     scripts/initialize-plugin.sh nla_staff_spreadsheet_importer

-This will take a minute or two, but you should see it install the `rubyXL` library.

 ### From the development version

 As above, but instead of downloading and unpacking zip files, just